 Thirty days or more prior to the date property is first advertised for tax sale in a newspaper, the Collector is required to mail a statement to the person who last appears as owner on the Collector’s tax rolls.
 The statement contains the owner’s name, the amount of taxes due and a notice that if the taxes are not paid, the property must be sold.
 For this purpose, Prince George's County prepares delinquent tax bills to which the required notice is attached (Section 14-812).

-During the newspaper advertising period, April 18th through May 9th, properties will be removed from the list as payments are received from taxpayers.
-Therefore, the final newspaper advertisement on May 9th will list fewer properties than were originally advertised.
+During the newspaper advertising period, April 17th through May 8th, properties will be removed from the list as payments are received from taxpayers.
+Therefore, the final newspaper advertisement on May 8th will list fewer properties than were originally advertised.
 The website will also be updated weekly.
-The final update on the website will occur after 4:30 p.m.
-EST on Friday, May 10th.
-There will be a notation on the website indicating the final update has been completed.
+The final update on the tax sale website will occur after 4:30 p.m. on Friday, May 9th.
+There will be a notation on the website indicating that the final update has been completed.

 THE TAX SALE

 Each parcel of property offered at tax sale will be sold as an entirety (Section 14-814).
 No property will be sold for a sum less than the advertised price.
 When sold, the County’s lien on the property passes to the bidder/purchaser (Section 14-817).